In The Future of Work, we explore how companies are transforming to stay competitive as global collaboration becomes vital.

 Business analysts may work together with data scientists and data analysts in areas such as metric definition and database design.
 The distinction between all three categories can become blurred, for example if a business analyst also provides code for new business systems and applications.
 Business analysts often work within matrix organizations, reporting to a line manager like a CIO or CFO, for instance, and to a functional manager like a project leader.

 As their name suggests, database specialists possess in-depth knowledge of databases.
-They work with information security software to prevent data breaches, and assist business operations by organizing whatever volume of data is needed.
-They make sure data is correctly stored, protected, cleaned, transformed, and aggregated to meet business requirements.
-This includes compiling and installing database systems, scaling to multiple machines, and implementing disaster recovery plans.
+People with this data job title work with information security software to prevent data breaches and assist business operations by organizing volumes of data.
+They make it’s correctly stored, protected, cleaned, transformed, and aggregated to meet business requirements (for instance, to go into a data model for self-service analyses, to be embedded into products, etc.).
+Other duties include compiling and installing database systems, scaling to multiple machines, and implementing disaster recovery plans.

-The roles above intersect in several places.
-For example, although a data scientist offers modeling, storytelling, visualization, and statistics skills, compared to a database specialist’s knowhow in system implementation, data storage, and database administration, they overlap in areas of programming and math.
+All the roles listed above intersect in multiple places.
+While data scientists require modeling, storytelling, visualization, and statistics skills, compared to a database specialist’s expertise in system implementation, data storage, and database administration, they overlap in areas like programming and math.
 Likewise, a data analyst may focus on standard SQL data stores, analytics, statistics, and business intelligence functions, compared to a data scientist involved in new data acquisition and manipulation with advanced statistics, but they both typically share a curiosity about data, a desire to obtain insights, and an ability to “tell a story” to business audiences about data.

-It may, therefore, be possible to transfer from one role from another and to change “internal customers,” for example from a more technical audience to a more business-centric one.
+It may, therefore, be possible to transfer from one role from another and to change “internal customers.”
 The platform you or your organization uses for preparing and managing data, modeling and designing algorithms for analytics, and visualizing both data and the results of the analyses can contribute to this process.
 For instance, Sisense accelerates and facilitates all these functions, making it easier for data analysts and database specialists to “grow” into the role of business analyst or data scientist if they want to do so.
-But if you think you’d like to carve out an entirely original data job title for yourself instead, try the Sisense data job title generator and see a whole new range of possibilities!